kudith/notario/README.md

-# Notario - Dual-Algorithm Digital Document Signing Platform
+# Notario - Digital Document Signing Platform

 A secure digital signature platform developed as part of an Information Security course project.
 Notario enables users to cryptographically sign documents using **RSA or ECDSA algorithms**, automatically analyze document content with AI, add verification QR codes, and verify document authenticity.